The Thinking Behind Revenue First Systems | Rogue Pine

 How we apply it

 We assess how revenue actually moves across all five stages and find where the structural disconnect lives.
-That's what gets fixed.
-Not the teams.
-The system connecting them.
+That's what gets rebuilt: the system connecting them.

 05